xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

 Configure the VRF in BGP to advertised the routes of the VRF to other Leafs.
-In order to advertise the VRF via BGP EVPN we will have to initiate the VPNv4 address family in BGP to provide the VRF capability in MP-BGP.
+Initiate the VPNv4 address family allocate VRF label.
 RD auto under VRF generates RD value automatically based on BGP **router-id:EVI-id**.
 We can also manually configure the RD value.
 We will use “redistribute connected” to advertise any connected routes via BGP.

 <div class="highlighter-rouge">
 <pre class="highlight">